Lumicrownai/Etura-agent/README.md

 ![mteb_ndcg_plot](mteb_ndcg_plot.png)

-* **Check out Denser Retriever experiments using the Anthropic Contextual Retrieval dataset at [here](https://github.com/denser-org/denser-retriever/tree/main/experiments/data/contextual-embeddings)**.
+* **Check out Etura experiments using the Anthropic Contextual Retrieval dataset at [here](https://github.com/denser-org/denser-retriever/tree/main/experiments/data/contextual-embeddings)**.
 ## 🚀 Features

-The initial release of Denser Retriever provides the following features.
+The initial release of Etura provides the following features.

 - Supporting heterogeneous retrievers such as **keyword search**, **vector search**, and **ML model reranking**
 - Leveraging **xgboost** ML technique to effectively combine heterogeneous retrievers
 - **State-of-the-art accuracy** on [MTEB](https://github.com/embeddings-benchmark/mteb) Retrieval benchmarking
-- Demonstrating how to use Denser retriever to power an **end-to-end applications** such as chatbot and semantic search
+- Demonstrating how to use Etura to power an **end-to-end applications** such as chatbot and semantic search

 ## 📦 Installation

 We recommend installing Python via [Anaconda](https://www.anaconda.com/download), as we have received feedback about issues with Numpy installation when using the installer from https://www.python.org/downloads/.
 We are working on providing a solution to this problem.
-To install Denser Retriever, you can run:
+To install Etura, you can run:

 ### Pip